 LDWF's Artificial Reef Program continues to assess and permit reef deployments related to offshore oil and gas structures.
-The Program has accepted four new structures.
-There are 38 structures permitted for deployment as permanent artificial reefs, and one new reef site has been recently proposed.
-Permitting of an additional 4 structures is currently underway.
+The Program has accepted one new structure.
+There are 43 structures permitted for deployment as permanent artificial reefs, and one new reef site has been recently proposed.
+Permitting of an additional 8 structures is currently underway.
 The Program also has a permit to reef a vessel in its Main Pass 300 Reef.